Giuliani says Trump team 'close' on deal for written questions, doesn't rule out Mueller sit-down: report

 In a letter last week, Mueller’s team said it would accept written responses from Trump on questions related to Russian election interference.
 Giuliani suggested to the AP earlier Thursday that Trump’s lawyers had agreed to those terms but wanted to prohibit investigators from asking follow-up questions.

 “It would be in written form and if you want to follow up on our answers, justify it.
 Show us why you didn’t get there the first time,” Giuliani said.
-He said he was not categorically ruling out answering a second round of questions, saying that should be settled before the president answers anything at all.
+He said he would not completely rule out answering a second round of questions, saying the issue should be settled before the president answers anything at all.

 “We aren’t going to let them spring it on us,” said Giuliani, who has served as lawyer-spokesman for the president’s personal legal team.

-Mueller’s team raised the prospect in March that it could subpoena the president, though it would most likely prompt a court fight.
+Mueller’s team proposed in March that it could subpoena the president, though it would most likely prompt a court battle.

-In addition to questions about alleged collusion with Russia, Mueller has expressed interest in asking Trump questions about former James Comey, Jeff Sessions, and his role in drafting a statement to The New York Times about a June 2016 meeting at Trump Tower attended by his son, Donald Trump Jr., and a Russian lawyer.
+In addition to questions about alleged collusion with Russia, Mueller has expressed interest in asking Trump questions about James Comey, Jeff Sessions, and his role in drafting a statement to The New York Times about a June 2016 meeting at Trump Tower attended by his son, Donald Trump Jr., and a Russian lawyer.

 The Associated Press contributed to this report.